-&lt;sup>1 The holes in the insolation correspond to the frequencies of solar radiation absorbed by
+1 The holes in the insolation correspond to the frequencies of solar radiation absorbed by the water vapor present in the atmosphere.

 • the ENEA data bank: since 1994 ENEA collects the data of the solar radiation in Italy through the imagines of the Meteosat satellite.